mcdonc/vids/discouragecontributions/script.rst

 lines of code.
 The "work" he was worried about me stealing was a minute fraction of my PR.
 The rest of it is totally original.
 And, to be frank, the only reason I used those 15 lines was more out of *pity* cuz the rest of it fucking stank.
-It wasn't like I couldn't have made something original to replace it.
+I didn't *say* that to him or anyone else, of course, because I'm not that kind of person.
+But it wasn't like I couldn't have made something original to replace it.
 He was complaining that I was stealing the concept of fixing this bit of the docs, I think.
 He hadn't even looked at my PR.
 And I *did* attribute him by linking to his PR in mine, which is how *he knew about it at all*.

 I argued that I asked him two days ago to look at my comment to his PR without response in the support channel.
 He has been around in the channel for those